ClosureTree/with_advisory_lock/README.md

 ## Changelog

+### 0.0.4

+* Moved require into on_load, which should speed loading when AR doesn't have to spin up

 ### 0.0.3

 * Fought with ActiveRecord 3.0.x and 3.1.x.
 You don't want them if you use threads—they fail